nadia-paz/apd311/README.md

 <h2 style="color:#777;">1.
 Project's description</h2>

-This is a Data Engineering project created as a part of Data Engineering Zoomcamp.
-The main goal of the project is to seamlessly transfer data from the source into data analytics dashboard using data engineering tools.
-The project aims to leverage the wealth of data available from the City of Austin Open Data portal.
-Specifically, it collects over 1.8 million service requests originating from the City of Austin and its metropolitan area, sourced from the CSR production system.
-This dataset spans back to 01/03/2014 and is updated daily at 4:00 am.
-The data encapsulates various service requests made by residents, covering issues ranging from park maintenance to broken traffic lights and beyond.
+This project is a part of the Data Engineering Zoomcamp.
+The main goal of the project is to seamlessly transfer data from the source into a data analytics dashboard using data engineering tools.
+The project uses the City of Austin Open Data portal to collect over 1.8 million service requests originating from the city and its metropolitan area.
+These requests date back to 01/03/2014 and are updated daily at 4:00 am.
+The dataset contains various service requests made by residents, covering issues ranging from park maintenance to broken traffic lights and beyond.

-Purpose:
-The project attempts to collect the city's service requests data and prepare it for the data analysys, and deliver actionable insights.
-I use Airflow as an orchestration tool that coordinates the workflow: data extraction, preprocessing, storage, and transformation.
+The project attempts to collect the city's service requests data, clean, validate and prepare it for data analysis.
+Airflow is used as a main orchestration tool to coordinate a workflow: data extraction, preprocessing, storage, and transformation.

 Extracting:
 * The data was retrieved through API requests.